accelerate-usa/tutor-data-standard/schema/data_dictionary.md

 Most teams can upload `sessions.csv` and `students.csv` directly in the dashboard.

-> Advanced, optional: the dashboard also supports a local mapping profile JSON for recurring exports with non-canonical column headers.
+> Advanced, optional: the dashboard can apply an uploaded local mapping profile JSON for recurring uploads with non-canonical column headers.
 Keep this feature documented, but keep it out of the primary upload path.
 The app does not store the file for the user.

 ## Student Dataset